Smartronsc/TextExclude/README.md

-# TextExclude
+# README

-This will document whatever steps are necessary to get the application up and running as soon as I find out what that is.
+This README will document whatever steps are necessary to get the application up and running once I figure out what they are.

+Things I do know:

-* Ruby version: This was created using ruby 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]
+* This was written using ruby 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]

-* System dependencies: Linux only for now
+* Only works with linux for now due to using files

-* Configuration: None
+* Configuration: none

 * Database creation: None

 * Database initialization: None

-* How to run the test suite: TextExclude is packaged as a gem in ~/workspace/TextExclude/gem/TextExclude/lib, run rake test
+* How to run the test suite

 * Services (job queues, cache servers, search engines, etc.): None

 * Deployment instructions: Not yet